-Trump, Giuliani and Brooks to urge judge to toss Jan.
+Trump, Giuliani and Brooks urge judge to toss Jan.
 6 lawsuits in hearing

-The courtroom showdown is the latest arena for a continuing national debate over Trump’s accountability for his role in the Capitol assault, which authorities said delayed Congress’s confirmation of Joe Biden’s electoral college victory, forced the evacuation of lawmakers, contributed to five deaths and led to assaults on nearly 140 police officers just over a year ago.

-U.S. District Judge Amit P. Mehta set at least two hours of oral arguments in Washington starting at 1 p.m. to consider whether a federal jury may hear claims that the former president and others instigated and facilitated that day’s attack, violating the Reconstruction-era Ku Klux Klan Act that bars violent interference in Congress’s constitutional duties.
+U.S. District Judge Amit P. Mehta set at least two hours of oral arguments in Washington to consider whether a federal jury may hear claims that the former president and others instigated and facilitated that day’s attack in violation of the Reconstruction-era Ku Klux Klan Act, which bars violent interference in Congress’s constitutional duties.
 The judge will also weigh whether a jury should consider whether Trump and his co-defendants are legally liable for injuries sustained by lawmakers and police during the deadly, hours-long breach of the Capitol by Trump supporters angered by his unfounded claims of election fraud.

-Trump and his co-defendants have moved to dismiss three civil suits: one brought by Rep. Bennie G. Thompson (D-Miss.) with 10 other lawmakers; another by Rep. Eric Swalwell (D-Calif.), a former prosecutor and Trump impeachment manager; and a separate suit by U.S. Capitol Police officers James Blassingame and Sidney Hemby.
+Trump and his co-defendants have moved to dismiss three civil suits: one brought by Rep. Bennie G. Thompson (D-Miss.) with 10 other lawmakers; another by Rep. Eric Swalwell (D-Calif.), a former prosecutor and Trump impeachment manager; and a suit by Capitol Police officers James Blassingame and Sidney Hemby.
 Thompson left his case in July after becoming co-chair of the House Jan.
 6 committee.
-Another defendant, the Proud Boys, has not responded to the litigation.
-The Proud Boys has history of violent street clashes with left-wing groups and includes people accused of leading parts of the Capitol attack.
+Another defendant, the Proud Boys, have not responded to the litigation.
+The Proud Boys have history of violent street clashes with left-wing groups and include people accused of leading parts of the Capitol attack.

-In court briefs, Trump attorney Jesse Binnall said his client enjoys “absolute immunity” from civil suits on separation-of-powers and free speech grounds.
+In court briefs, Trump attorney Jesse Binnall said his client enjoys “absolute immunity” from civil suits on separation-of-powers and free-speech grounds.
 He argued that Trump was acting as president and carrying out his constitutional duty to ensure the faithful execution of the nation’s laws by opposing Congress’s vote on Jan.
 6 to confirm Biden’s electoral college victory.

-The allegations against Trump “relate to the public speech of the then-sitting President of the United States” and stem from the “political and personal animosity” of his foes, Binnall argued.
-“This Court should not be fooled.… The rule of law requires all people be treated equally.… There can be no exception to these stalwart constitutional protections merely because [plaintiffs do] not want to extend these protections to [their] political nemesis.”
+The allegations against Trump relate to the public speech of the then-sitting president and stem from the “political and personal animosity” of his foes, Binnall argued.
+“This Court should not be fooled. … The rule of law requires all people be treated equally. … There can be no exception to these stalwart constitutional protections merely because Plaintiffs do not want to extend these protections to their political nemesis.”

 Separately, Giuliani’s defense called it “too far-fetched and outlandish” to believe the plaintiffs would successfully tie him and Trump to “a vast conspiracy to mastermind the attack on the Capitol.”